-10.7 Save and Restore Engine Configurations
+10.6 Save and Restore Engine Configurations

 The configuration of a selected Emulation Engine can be saved to a file on the management PC from the Save tab.
-The stored configuration file can then be loaded into any Emulation Engine from the Restore tab of the same Netropy unit or onto a different Netropy unit regardless of model.
+The stored configuration file can then be loaded into a different Netropy unit regardless of model.
 The restore operation overwrites the current configuration of the Engine.